 So you know what bug you want to fix, what feature you want to implement.
 At this point, we advise you to:

 - Gather results of previous research and discussions on the topic you are interested in.
-Search this wiki, tickets on Redmine and the developers mailing-list archive.
+Search this website, tickets on Redmine and the email@example.com mailing list archive.

-- Tell us about your plans to make sure your idea fits nicely into the big picture, and nobody is currently working on the same task.
+- Tell us on firstname.lastname@example.org about your plans to make sure your idea fits nicely into the big picture, and nobody is currently working on the same task.

 Tails is developed using a set of Git repositories.